 The server listens on the following ports:

 The encrypted ports support TLS v1.3, v1.2 or v1.1 with x509 certificates and require client support to connect.
 For ports 8883 and 8884 you should use the certificate authority file (mosquitto.org.crt (PEM format), or mosquitto.org.der (DER format)) to verify the server connection.
-Port 8081 has a Lets Encrypt certificate, so you should use your system CA certificates or the appropriate Lets Encrypt CA certificate for verification.
+Ports 8081 and 8886 have a Lets Encrypt certificate, so you should use your system CA certificates or the appropriate Lets Encrypt CA certificate for verification.

 Port 8884 requires clients to provide a certificate to authenticate their connection.
-It is now possible to generate your own certificate.
+You can generate your own certificate.

 You are free to use it for any application, but please do not abuse or rely upon it for anything of importance.
 This server runs on an Intel Atom N2800, and as such is a low power device.
 It is not intended to demonstrate any performance characteristics.